aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

 1. **Bedrock Agents**:
    - Log in to the AWS Management Console and navigate to the Amazon Bedrock service.
+   - Choose Agents from the left navigation pane.
-   - Locate the Bedrock agents used by the Virtual Personal Stylist application, select the agent that you created above and click on delete.
+   - Locate the Bedrock agents used by the Virtual Personal Stylist application.
+   - To delete an agent, choose the option button that's next to the agent you want to delete.
+   - A dialog box appears warning you about the consequences of deletion.
+To confirm that you want to delete the agent, enter delete in the input field and then select Delete.
+   - When deletion is complete, a success banner appears.

 2. **Knowledge Base**:
-   - The knowledge base for the Virtual Personal Stylist application may be stored in an Amazon OpenSearch Service domain or another data storage solution.
+   - Before the following steps, make sure to delete the knowledge base from any agents that it's associated with.
+To do this, carry out the following steps:
+     - From the left navigation pane, select Agents.
+     - Choose the Name of the agent that you want to delete the knowledge base from.
-   - Log in to the AWS Management Console and navigate to the knowledge base service.
+     - A red banner appears to warn you to delete the reference to the knowledge base, which no longer exists, from the agent.
-   - Locate the knowledge base resources, select them and click on delete.
+     - Select the radio button next to the knowledge base that you want to remove.
+Select More and then choose Delete.

+   - Sign in to the AWS Management Console using an IAM role with Amazon Bedrock permissions, and open the [Amazon Bedrock console](https://console.aws.amazon.com/bedrock/).
+   - From the left navigation pane, select Knowledge bases.
+   - Choose a knowledge base or select the radio button next to a knowledge base.
+Then choose Delete.
+   - Review the warnings for deleting a knowledge base.
+If you accept these conditions, enter delete in the input box and select Delete to confirm.

 3. **S3 Bucket Content**:
    - The Virtual Personal Stylist application may use an S3 bucket to store generated images or other unstructured data.